-The Trustee will, from time to time, appoint investment manager whose primary role is the day-to-day investment management of the Scheme's investments.
+The Trustee has signed agreements with the investment managers, and a platform provider in respect of the DC Section, setting out in detail the terms on which the portfolios are to be managed.
+The investment managers' primary role is the day-to-day investment management of the Scheme's investments.
 The investment managers are authorised under the Financial Services and Markets Act 2000 (as amended) to carry out such activities.